givemepower8/Phaser3Practices/docs/COC.md

 8 housing space, attack speed 1.8s, move speed: 24, range: 0.5 tile

+Valkyries can be a killer squad to destroy one condensed area.

+Moving fast makes valkyrie very hard to control.
+Don't deploy valkyrie too soon.
+Only if the walls are opened enough, the area close to the core is a great battle field for valkyries.
+For bases with lots of compartments, use golem, wizards and wall breakers for the first wave to open walls as deep as can to get close to the core.
+Then deploy valkyries for the second wave so valkyries will not move out the inside base.
+If deployed too soon, they would finish the compartment quickly and move on, in most of the cases they will go out the core and circle around the outside base.
+Also if deployed too soon, at the beginning of the battle, if the opponent has high level walls, valkyries swarm together which makes them vulnerable to splash damage, giant bomb.

 | Level | DpS | DpA   | HP    | Cost (DE) | Research Cost (DE) | Laboratory | Research Time |
 | ----- | --- | ----- | ----- | --------- | ------------------ | ---------- | ------------- |
 | 1     | 94  | 169.2 | 750   | 50        | N/A                | N/A        | N/A           |